Walter Henry Medhurst: Significant books

 Medhurst would also produce a Chinese translation of the Book of Common Prayer, published in Hong Kong in 1855.

 His Chinese-English and English-Chinese dictionaries (each in 2 vols.) were in use into the twentieth century.

 Death & memorial

 Medhurst left Shanghai in 1856, in failing health.
 He died two days after reaching London, on 24 January 1857 and was buried at the Congregationalists' non-denominational Abney Park Cemetery where his white stone obelisk monument can still be seen today.

-He left a son, Sir Walter Henry Medhurst (1822–1885), who was British consul at Hankow and afterwards at Shanghai.
+He left a son, Sir Walter Henry Medhurst (1822–1885), who was British consul at Hankou and afterwards at Shanghai.